samwarnick/samwarnick.com/src/pages/site.md

 - Colors based on [Dawnfox and Terafox Neovim themes](https://github.com/EdenEast/nightfox.nvim)
 - Icons from [Hericons](https://heroicons.com)

+## Styleguide{id=styleguide}

+*subject to change without notice.
+I probably will not go back to old posts to update.

+- Oxford comma must be used.
+  - TIL it's also called the [serial comma](https://en.wikipedia.org/wiki/Serial_comma).
+- samwarnick.com is referred to as a blog.
+  - Not a website, not a site, and definitely not a web-blog.
+- Mash things together:
+  - frontend (not front end or front-end)
+  - email (not e-mail)
+- Do not use hyphens for em dashes or en dashes.
+- When using multiple exclamation points or question marks, use at least 12.
+  - Adds emphasis!!!!!!!!!!!!
+  - Just kidding.
+I like using two to show I'm a fun, casual dude!!
+- Spell out numbers under 10.
+- Made-up words are okay.
+All words are just made up to trick children anyway.
+- I know it's "right" to put the punctuation inside the quotation marks, but I'm not sold.
+So for now, only do that for dialog, not scare quote "stuff".
+- Ignore all these if it feels right.
+  - Except for the Oxford comma you monster.

 ## //TODO:
 <ul>
 	{%- for issue in githubIssues -%}